 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) They’ve torn down my path.

-⇔ They benefit from my destruction
+⇔ They benefit from my destruction—

 ⇔ there’s no helper for them.

-OET-LVThey_have_torn_down path_my to_destruction_my they_benefit not a_helper they_them.
+OET-LV They_have_torn_down path_of_my to_destruction_of_my they_benefit not a_helper they_them.

-UHBנָתְס֗וּ נְֽתִיבָ֫תִ֥י לְהַוָּתִ֥י יֹעִ֑ילוּ לֹ֖א עֹזֵ֣ר לָֽמוֹ׃
+UHB נָתְס֗וּ נְֽתִיבָ֫תִ֥י לְהַוָּתִ֥י יֹעִ֑ילוּ לֹ֖א עֹזֵ֣ר לָֽמוֹ׃ ‡

-(nātəşū nətīⱱātiy ləhaūātiy yoˊiylū loʼ ˊozēr lāmō.)
+(nātəşū nətīⱱātiy ləhaūātiy yoˊilū loʼ ˊozēr lāmō.)

-Key: yellow:verbs, red:negative.
+Key: khaki:verbs, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).